harshu0026/foundation-sites/docs/pages/index.md

           </div>
           <div class="cell medium-8">
             <h5>5 Years of Shaping the Web</h5>
             <p>This year Foundation turned five years old.
-It was the first to be responsive, the first to be semantic, the first to be mobile first, the first to be built with Sass, and the first to have accessibility built in.
+It was the first to be responsive, the first to be semantic, the first to be mobile-first, the first to be built with Sass, and the first to have accessibility built in.
 Learn more about the framework and where it's going next.</p>
             <span class="accordion-content-item-cta">Learn More</span>
           </div>
         </div>